isItObservable/kubecost/README.md

 ## How to observe the cost of your cluster using Kubecost
 <p align="center"><img src="/image/kubecost_logo.png" width="40%" alt="Litmus Logo" /></p>

-This tutorial will deploy Litmus and run an Experimnets validating the request/limits settings.
+This tutorial will deploy Kubecost and configure it to utilize an existing Prometheus/Grafana instances.

 ## Prerequisite